 The parcel of land located at Brgy.
 Ligid-Tipas, Taguig City was acquired by the Group in the prior years for WSI's warehousing operations.
-Accordingly, the Group commenced warehouse construction.
-Pursuant to the plan of the Group to venture into e-Commerce, the management has reevaluated its intention for these properties, and has deemed that the use of the properties is currently undetermined.
-Consequently, land and the related construction in progress amounting to P1,199.7 million and P232.6 million, respectively, were reclassified from Property and equipment to Investment properties in 2021.
+Accordingly, the Group commenced the construction of the warehouse.
+Pursuant to the plan of the Group to venture into e-Commerce business, the management has reevaluated its intention for these properties, and has deemed that the use of the properties is currently undetermined.